srey942/Sreyas_Naaraayanan-Ramanathan-ecc-dssb-IS21-code-challenge-req101408/README.md

 Please have the minimum version of node installed on your workstation.

-Start by cloning the [GitHub Repository] (https://github.com/srey942/Sreyas_Naaraayanan-Ramanathan-ecc-dssb-IS21-code-challenge-req101408.git).
+Start by cloning the GitHub Repository - [https://github.com/srey942/Sreyas_Naaraayanan-Ramanathan-ecc-dssb-IS21-code-challenge-req101408.git](https://github.com/srey942/Sreyas_Naaraayanan-Ramanathan-ecc-dssb-IS21-code-challenge-req101408.git).

  Back-end :
 - cd into `/api` and create an .env file with the following contents